MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/distributed-link-tracking-on-domain-controller.md

 DLT objects themselves contain few attributes and use little space in Active Directory.
 When an object is marked for deletion (tombstoned), all the unnecessary attributes are stripped away, except for those necessary to track the object until it is purged from Active Directory.

-In the case of the link-tracking objects, marking the object for deletion only amounts to two attributes being removed: `dscorepropagationdata` and `objectcategory`.
+In the case of the link-tracking objects, marking the object for deletion only amounts to two attributes being removed: dscorepropagationdata and objectcategory.
 The deletion of the two attributes results in an initial savings of 34 bytes.
-However, the process of marking the link-tracking object for deletion also updates the object by adding an `IS_DELETED` attribute (4 bytes), and by mangling the RDN and the "common name" attributes, causing each of those attributes to grow by about 80 bytes.
+However, the process of marking the link-tracking object for deletion also updates the object by adding an IS_DELETED attribute (4 bytes), and by mangling the RDN and the "common name" attributes, causing each of those attributes to grow by about 80 bytes.
 In addition, the "replication metadata" attribute also grows by about 50 bytes to reflect the updates performed on this object.
 So, by marking a link-tracking object for deletion, the object will end up growing by approximately 200 bytes.
-The `NTDS.DIT` will not exhibit a reduction in size until the deleted objects have tombstoned, been garbage collected and an offline defragmentation performed.
+The NTDS.DIT will not exhibit a reduction in size until the deleted objects have tombstoned, been garbage collected and an offline defragmentation performed.

 > [!NOTE]
-> If the service is turned off as this article recommends, the `autocleanup` does not occur.
+> If the service is turned off as this article recommends, the autocleanup does not occur.